-According to the long-distance-dispersal hypothesis, the sweet potato could have reached Easter Island by non-human means [3], including birds, wind or rafting.
-An analysis of the so called dispersal syndromes, based on seed morphology, concluded that birds would have been the dispersal agents of 75% of the Easter Island's original flora and the remaining 25% would have been dispersed by water drift; none of the species was considered to be anemochore (dispersed by wind) [39-40].
-According to Zizka [11] the sweet potato was anthropocore (human dispersal) and, therefore, the long-distance dispersal was considered unlikely [21].
-In addition, dispersal modeling suggested that the probability of long-distance seed dispersal from America and further successful establishment in Polynesia was very low [41].
+According to the long-distance-dispersal hypothesis, sweet potato seeds could have reached Easter Island by non-human means [3], including birds, wind or rafting (attached to sea-drifting materials).
+An analysis of the so called dispersal syndromes, based on seed morphology, concluded that birds would have been the dispersal agents of 75% of the Easter Island's original flora and the remaining 25% would have been dispersed by water drift; none of the species was considered to be anemochore (dispersed by wind) [41-42].
+According to Zizka [11] the sweet potato was anthropocore (human dispersal) and, therefore, the long-distance dispersal by others means was considered unlikely.
+In addition, dispersal modeling suggested that the probability of long-distance seed dispersal from America and further successful establishment in Polynesia was very low [43].